Mantra-7/game_of_life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+And you keep on doing iterations and intriguing shapes appear, try to find basic glider(a shape that keeps on going in one direction)!

 Link to webpage: https://mantra-7.github.io/game_of_life/